open-forest-observatory/ofo-argo/docs/usage/cluster-access-and-resizing.md

 ### Download OpenStack application credential

 This is a credential (and associated secret key) that allows you to authenticate with OpenStack in order to manage cloud resources in our project.
-In the OFO [Vaultwarden](http://vault.focal-lab.org), find the `OpenStack application credential`.
+It will be rotated occasionally, so if yours doesn't appear to work, check whether you have the latest version.
+In the OFO [Vaultwarden](http://vault.focal-lab.org), find the entry `OpenStack application credential`.
 Download the attached file `app-cred-ofocluster-openrc.sh` onto your **local computer** (do not put it on a JS2 machine), ideally into `~/.ofocluster/app-cred-ofocluster-openrc.sh` (which is where we will assume it is in these docs).

 Source the application credential (which sets relevant environment variables to authenticate the OpenStack command line tools):